manoharpatil/ScalaCollectionsExample/src/main/scala/com/example/scala/collections/iterable/MAP_VS_FLATMAP.md

 ### Part 1: When to use map vs flatMap

-Maps:
-xs.map(f)	The collection obtained from applying the function f to every element in xs. xs.flatMap(f)	The collection obtained from applying the collection-valued function f to every element in xs and concatenating the results.

 Understanding when to use `map` versus `flatMap` is crucial for working effectively with Scala collections and monads.
 Let's break down the differences with simple examples and explanations.

 ### `map` vs `flatMap`